The-DevBlog/bevy_third_person_camera/README.md

 ### Controller

-Basic input controls that will move the transform of whatever object the 'ThirdPersonCameraTarget' is attached to.
-There is also a 'sprint' feature that will boost the player's speed.
+The **ThirdPersonController** component adds basic input controls (WASD movements + LShift sprint) to the entity it is attached to.
+This component must be inserted into the same entity that the 'ThirdPersonCameraTarget' component is attached to.

 Usage example: